Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A HTML widget rendering the 'Monaco' editor.
 The 'Monaco' editor is the code editor which powers 'VS Code'.
 It is particularly well developed for 'JavaScript'.
 In addition to the built-in features of the 'Monaco' editor, the widget allows to prettify multiple languages, to view the 'HTML' rendering of 'Markdown' code, and to view and resize 'SVG' images.

-htmlreportR — by Álvaro Esteban Martos, a year ago
+htmlreportR — by Álvaro Esteban Martos, 2 years ago

 'HTML' Reporting Made Simple(R)